Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

 Car insurance in Germany is needed to register your car

-If you plan to drive in Germany, you should know that you may not drive on the road before you have registered your car.
+If you plan to buy a car in Germany, you should know that you may not drive on the road before you have registered your car.
 You can register your car with one of the below ways:

 - At your local car registration office (Kraftfahrzeug Zulassungsstelle): You should make an appointment in advance as there are often many people and the waiting time is long